Skip to content

 Walk the store; rebuild caches.
 Idempotent.

-Loads identities, sessions, and tasks from disk.
-Active session WALs are re-folded through their adapter so the _adapter_states cache is rebuilt deterministically.
+Loads identities, channels, and tasks from disk.
+Active channel WALs are re-folded through their adapter so the _adapter_states cache is rebuilt deterministically.

 Source code in autogen/beta/network/hub/core.py